aKuhTV/PB-SubscriberLevels/README.md

-# (16. July 2019) **I‘m in the process of rewriting this script from the ground up for a much cleaner and a more user-friendly implementation of subscriber levels/ranks.
-Please check back in a few days.**

 # ⭐ PB-SubRanks ⭐

 The SubRanks Module is a highly customizable extension for Phantombot, that lets you set Ranks based on the *total* amount of months a viewer has been subscribed to your channel.
 (This extension is built with Twitchs new sub system in mind.)